pyefi/security/README.md

 We are currently finalizing the submission form and reward structure with a 3rd party provider.
 Please check back soon for updates and detailed guidelines.

-## Security Disclosures

-If you discover a vulnerability or any security-related issue, please inform us immediately upon discovery.

-1. Do not disclose publicly until resolved.

-2. Report the issue through our Bug Bounty Program or directly via email at security@pye.fi.

-Though we commit to acknowledging reports within 48 hours, we need an adequate amount of time to review any submissions.

 ## Contact

 For any other security-related inquiries, reach out to our team: